rawscholar-engineering/rawscholar-blog/content/blog/without-ielts-you-may-study-in-the-united-kingdom.md

 IELTS isn't the only method a university may assess an applicant's English competence.
 If you haven't taken the IELTS test, institutions in the United Kingdom offer various options.
 Consider the following IELTS substitute criteria supplied by UK universities:

 Some colleges may need you to participate in an online interview to test your English abilities.
 English grades in high school: If you have a grade of 70 percent or more in English in high school, certain colleges will accept your high school grades instead of IELTS.
 Universities, on the other hand, have established their own standards for certain courses.
-Experts at Leverage Edu can provide you with more specific information.
+Experts at rawscholar can provide you with more specific information.
 If you studied English as a main concentration throughout your undergraduate degree, you are exempt from taking the IELTS exam.
 Pre-sessional English Course: As previously stated, several institutions provide pre-sessional English courses for people who want to study in the United Kingdom without taking the IELTS exam, and who may enrol in these courses after they have been accepted into their desired degree or diploma programme.